WSI Offers Courses for the Student Who Is Interested in a Thorough Knowledge of the Scriptures and Theology

 WSI courses can be followed for personal interest (attend WSI conferences and/or online sessions), at the Certificate Level (attend WSI conferences and complete the required Certificate Level assignments) and at the level of Bachelor of Theological Studies (40 courses) and Master of Theological Studies (20 courses).

 For all levels, each course is introduced by a conference of 6-8 hours by a professor who specializes in the respective course subject.
 The conference introduces the course format and requirements and presents an introduction to the subject of the course.
-This is followed up with student assignments and a minimum of 8-10 additional hours of class activity, with locations and times negotiated among the students.
+This is followed up with student assignments and (only) for the Bachelor and/or Master students, a minimum of 8-10 additional hours of class activity is required, with locations and times negotiated among the students.

 For every course, the following tasks will be completed for Bachelor and Master levels:

 Minimum of 15 hours of class time

 15 hours of homework outside of class that is reported on in class

 Readings: 300 pages for BA, 600 pages for MA with a critical reflection reading report of 3 (BA) or 5 (MA) pages minimum